uncaughtexception-blog/uncaught-exception-blog/content/posts/linkedin-account-shadowban.en.md

 Six days ago, we published our post about some LinkedIn Lunatics from Portugal.
 We also made a post on our LinkedIn account where we directly tagged the people we discussed in our post.

 A few hours laters, Bloq.it leadership saw our profile, as well as Diogo Mónica from Anchorage Digital.
-We should note that Bloq.it's Legal Officer was among those from the company who saw our profile, as you can see in this screenshot: https://imgur.com/a/YH3S5cm
+We should note that Bloq.it's Legal Officer was among those from the company who saw our profile, as you can see in this [screenshot](https://imgur.com/a/YH3S5cm)

 Two days later, our LinkedIn account had been restricted, blocked by an ID request.
 Since we want to keep anonymity, we did not proceed with said request.
 We contacted LinkedIn's support team and we're still waiting for feedback.
 We created a second new account, but we noticed that nobody could find it our even see our content.
 That's when we realized we had been shadow banned by LinkedIn (we're also waiting for their feedback on this to understand the situation better and how to proceed).